-Reserve a kitten today and expect to receive your fluffy friend in 3 to 4 weeks!
+Reserve a kitten today and expect to receive your fluffy friend in 4 weeks!

 Special discount when you choose to adopt a second kitten!